Vector - Resource Management Allocation

 };

-The problem with the previous version is that it forces initialization of all elements in the buffer immediately.
+The problem with the previous version is that it immediately forces the initialization of all elements in the buffer.
 This forces the requirement that members of the Vector (i.e. type T) must be default constructable.
 It also has two efficiency constraints imposed on the Vector:

 • You can't pre-allocate space for future members.

-• So resizing (larger or smaller) becomes very expensive as each resize requires copy all the elements to the newly re-sized buffer.
+• Resizing (larger or smaller) becomes very expensive, as each resize requires copying all the elements to the newly resized buffer.

 • The copy constructor is twice as expensive as it should be.
 Each element must be: